doganparlak/DigitalToolsForFinance/README.md

 Group repository for the quantitative finance course from the University of Zurich, taught by Igor Pozdeev (Fall Semester 2022).
 Official lecture notes are hosted on the digital-tools-for-finance repository.

-- Structure of the main branch
+- Structure of the main branch:

 1. Database - Database with relevant methods.